 Rather than sending recapture details by post anglers can enter details of a caught fish on-line and receive details of any previous activity; the original ‘tagger’ will be notified that his/her fish has been recaptured, along with any other data, like days at liberty, distance travelled, weight/length gain, etc;

 Will the data I provide be safe?

 The SSTP accumulate the tagging information on a database and this data will NOT be distributed to any group or body with any commercial fishing interests.

 The control of data is closely guarded, and only available in its ‘raw and total’ format to a limited number of ‘approved’ scientists under a strict confidentiality agreement.
 Any information given out from the database is on a “Need to know” basis.
 A lot of effort you might think, but we wish to allay fears that the information may be used by commercial fishing interests to the further detriment of stock levels

 Further studies may be carried out from time to time on the whole database by selected ‘marine biologists’, who will be working directly for the tagging programme, their reports will also be made available to the taggers.

 The Glasgow Museum and the UK Shark Tagging Programmes provided their existing data concerning Scottish sharks to the SSTP.

-The SSTP run a series of events throughout the year to increase the number of fish caught and tagged.
+The SSTP run a series of events throughout the year to provide a special focus on data gathering.

 The events also have a good social side and many tales are told, over a beer or two, about the “ones that got away”